ecarlson1/MediaList/README.md

 # MediaList
-Simple electron app to keep track of books, movies, and more
+Simple Flutter app to keep track of books, movies, and more